Welcome to GO10, Class 9 – Time to turn your piles of wood mounted stamps into a library of easy-to-access images.

 Step 2 – Consider consolidation

 If your stamps are stored in a variety of different containers, consider consolidating them down into one or two easy-to-see, easy-to-access, easy-to-store containers.
-I used our Stamp, Store and Go Bags (both double and single sided) and our Stamp Suitcase.
+I used our Stamp, Store and Go Bags (both double and single sided).
 This allowed me to create a “library” of stamps.
+If you've got open shelf space, the 6 Level Stadium Arranger is a good solution.
+If you're out of space consider using the COPS hanging panels and either hang your stamps on the back of your door, or hang in the individual panels in the closet.
+I've found both the 20 pocket and the 9 pocket panels work well for stamps.

 Tip: When thinking about consolidation, think about maximizing your space – the goal is to fill the space from left to right, top to bottom, and back to front.